SnehaKamble04/SnehaKamble04/README.md

 ### 🌱 About Me:
 - 🔭 I’m currently learning **Python and Data Science**.
 - 👨‍💻 All of my projects are available [here on GitHub](https://github.com/SnehaKamble04).
-- 🎮 Fun Fact: I enjoy exploring creative projects like building games, including a **Snake Game**!
+- 🎮 Fun Fact: I enjoy exploring creative projects, including games and AI-based systems.
 - 📫 How to reach me: **ksnehakirti123@gmail.com**.

 ---